cmaxw/devchat-eleventy/src/sponsor.md

 * Published weekly
 * Your link will appear on episodes you sponsor
 * Your link will appear in show notes delivered to the podcast app (via RSS feed)
-* Your 250x250 pixel banner or logo will appear on all Adventures in Angular pages for the week of the episode you sponsor
+* Your 250x250 pixel banner or logo will appear on all My Angular Story pages for the week of the episode you sponsor

 ## Freelancers' Show

-A weekly conversation with the people who build Angular and participate in its community.
+A weekly conversation about building a business and freelancing.

-* Each episodes includes 1 pre-roll sponsorship and 1 mid-roll sponsorship
+* Each episodes includes 1 pre-roll sponsorship and 2 mid-roll sponsorships
 * $125 for the pre-roll spot at the beginning of the show
-* $115 for the mid-roll
+* $115 for mid-roll #1
+* $105 for mid-roll #2
 * Six week minimum
 * Reaches an average of 2,000 downloads per episode
 * Reaches an average of 10,800 downloads per month across all episodes
 * Published weekly
 * Your link will appear on episodes you sponsor
 * Your link will appear in show notes delivered to the podcast app (via RSS feed)
-* Your 250x250 pixel banner or logo will appear on all Adventures in Angular pages for the week of the episode you sponsor
+* Your 250x250 pixel banner or logo will appear on all Freelancers' Show pages for the week of the episode you sponsor

 ## iPhreaks

-A weekly conversation with the people who build Angular and participate in its community.
+A weekly conversation about building iOS applications, the Swift language, and its community.

-* Each episodes includes 1 pre-roll sponsorship and 1 mid-roll sponsorship
+* Each episodes includes 1 pre-roll sponsorship and 2 mid-roll sponsorships
 * $115 for the pre-roll spot at the beginning of the show
-* $105 for the mid-roll
+* $105 for mid-roll #1
+* $95 for mid-roll #2
 * Six week minimum
 * Reaches an average of 1,800 downloads per episode
 * Reaches an average of 9,100 downloads per month across all episodes
 * Published weekly
 * Your link will appear on episodes you sponsor
 * Your link will appear in show notes delivered to the podcast app (via RSS feed)
-* Your 250x250 pixel banner or logo will appear on all Adventures in Angular pages for the week of the episode you sponsor
+* Your 250x250 pixel banner or logo will appear on all iPhreaks pages for the week of the episode you sponsor

 ## My Ruby Story